HackathonUG2k19/AlphaQ/README.md

-# AlphaQ
+# AnnounceIT
-AlphaQ submission repo, only merger to this repo after work on your personal team repo (if you have one)
+AlphaQ's submission for HackathonUG2k19.
+A "noticeboard" application to keep you updated in the circles you care about.